The State of European

 Ms. Tuominen is a voting member of the Supervisory Board of the Single Supervisory Mechanism (SSM), the European Banking Authority (EBA), the European Insurance and Occupational Pensions Authority (EIOPA) and a non-voting member in the European Systemic Risk Board (ESRB).
-She chairs the Consumer Protection and Financial Innovation Sub-Committee of the Joint Committee and previously chaired ESMA’s Financial Innovation Standing Committee.
+She chaired the Consumer Protection and Financial Innovation Sub-Committee of the Joint Committee and previously also ESMA’s Financial Innovation Standing Committee.

 Guillaume Prache is the Managing Director of BETTER FINANCE, the European Federation of Investors and Financial Services Users.
 He is also one of the experts representing financial services users before the European Commission (as member and vice chair of the Financial Services User Group – FSUG), before the European Securities & Markets Authority (as member and former chair of the ESMA Securities & Markets Stakeholder Group), before the European Insurance and Occupational Pensions Authority (as member of the EIOPA Occupational Pensions Stakeholder Group) and before the French financial regulator AMF.